-ON THIS PAGE: You will find information about how many people learn they have leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with leukemia each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Cancer statistics should be interpreted with caution.
-Estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with B-cell leukemia.
+Estimates are based on data from thousands of people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
+It is not possible to tell a person how long he or she will live with chronic B-cell leukemia.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.